ModUDuke/Causal-Inference-Introduction/chapter1.md

 *** =instructions
-- Identify the unit of analysis in Puritan Wheat's dataset
+- 1) Based on the prompt, identify the unit of analysis in Puritan Wheat's dataset
-- Identify the dependent variable in Puritan Wheat's dataset
+- 2) Based on the prompt, identify the dependent variable in Puritan Wheat's dataset
-- Use the `head` function to examine the first few rows of the variable `time` in dataframe `Soggy`
+- 3) Use the `head` function to examine the first few rows of the variable `time` in dataframe `Soggy`
-- Use the `tail` function to examine the last few rows of all variables in dataframe `Soggy`
+- 4) Use the `tail` function to examine the last few rows of all variables in dataframe `Soggy`
-- Use the `class` function to examine the format of the variable `fiber` in dataframe `Soggy`
+- 5) Use the `class` function to examine the format of the variable `fiber` in dataframe `Soggy`
-- Use the `table` function to examine the distribution of `coating` within the sample  `Soggy`
+- 6) Use the `table` function to examine the distribution of `coating` within the sample  `Soggy`

 *** =pre_exercise_code